nkimotou/nkimotou/README.md

 ### Hello!
 I'm Nanami!👋

-I'm a Staff Software Engineer specializing in Supercomputing, Back-end Infrastructure, and Systems Programming.
+I'm a Staff Software Engineer specializing in Core Infrastructure, Supercomputing, Low-Level, and Legacy systems.

+I get a lot of joy from working on ambiguous problems and mapping out creative, easily maintainable, and feasible solutions.

-I'm a strong advocate for open-source development and a big fan of working on legacy code.
-I'm a life-long continuous learner, performance-optimizer, and rat on a wheel.
+I'm a strong advocate for open-source development, continuous learning, and collaboration.
+In my free time I love learning new things, reading, and solving puzzles.

-**The type of teams I really thrive in:**

-- core infrastructure and services

-- high-performance computing

-- computational research labs

-- systems/kernal

 <div id="header" align="center">